ScottLogic/Technology-Carbon-Standard/pages/information/lifecycle.md

 # Life Cycle Emissions

-The carbon footprint of an organisation's technology encompasses total emissions across the entire [product life cycle](/glossary#product-life-cycle), from raw material extraction through manufacture, transportation, usage and disposal.
+The carbon footprint of an organisation's technology encompasses total emissions across the entire [product life cycle](/glossary#product-life-cycle), from raw material extraction through manufacture, transportation, usage, and disposal.

 Broadly, the full life cycle view can be divided into two main groups: [embodied carbon](/glossary#embodied-carbon) and [operational carbon](/glossary#operational-carbon).